HOW TO TEACH AND PREACH

 Your illustrations can be an example, a life story, or a joke to help people understand what you are trying to communicate.

-Always use words that your specific audience can appreciate.
+Use words that your audience can appreciate.

 Smile and use an encouraging tone of voice.